malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/index.rst

 ..
 This the Term Paper Effective Programming project's documentation master file.

-..
-You can adapt this file completely to your liking,
-.. but it should at least contain the `toctree` directive.

 Welcome to the Term Paper Effective Programming project's documentation!
 ================================================================================================